This is a complete comparison between Mintos Vs Bondora.

 This comparison between Estateguru, Mintos, IUVO and Bondora is forced.

 Estateguru doesn’t have much in common with the other 3.
-It is a real estate crowdlending tool, but it couldn’t be missing.
+It is a good real estate crowdlending tool, but it couldn’t be missing in this comparison.

 In theory what Estateguru does is presumably “safer”.
 The reason for this is that all loans on Estateguru are secured by real estate.